Welcome to my blog!

 I was born in Turku, but spent most of my life in Finland in the capital, Helsinki by the Baltic Sea.

 This blog basically revolves around our life as a hybrid family here in Egypt.
 I explore life in and outside of Cairo with my son and husband and discuss mostly things related to cultural differences and managing life in North-Africa and contrasting it to my birth country, Finland.
-However, you will probably find content about motherhood and university studies as well, since they are currently such big parts of my life.
+However, you will probably find content about motherhood, university studies as well as my work as a grade 3 homeroom teacher, since they are currently such big parts of my life.

 I am a book-consumer, and aspire to become a writer one day.
 So, I thought a blog might be a good start.

 You’re welcome to join my journey, wherever life may take me next!

 P.s.
 I answer all questions, so don’t be shy.